Black Pine Basics – Pinus species

 - Are roots coming out the bottom drain holes?

 Black pines use the conifer mix described in the Soil Basics page.
-We also recommend adding 1/2-1 tablespoon of Super Phosphate and 1-2 tablespoons bone meal to the soil when repotting.
-These spur root growth.
+We recommend adding 1-2 tablespoons bone meal to the soil when repotting.
+These spur root growth in newly potted trees.
+It is also important to collect some mycorrhiza from the old potting soil and include it to the new soil.
+See Mycorrhiza Basics for more information.

 Fertilizing Black Pines